 On the first day in Penang, we’re off to explore George Town, a recognized UNESCO World Heritage site in Malaysia since 2008 and later heading to the beach at Batu Ferringhi.

-Whether you’ve landed in Penang in the morning or stayed in the city the night before, George Town is a great introduction as the capital city of Penang.
+Whether you’ve landed in Penang in the morning or stayed in the city the night before, George Town is a great introduction to the capital city of Penang.
 The area is sprawling with rich culture from its food scene to the incredible street art to the beautiful temples.

 At first glance, George Town may look a little dated and grungy compared to Malaysia’s capital, Kuala Lumpur, and Singapore.
 Yet it’s such a charming area that still preserves its original look and feel of the buildings and lifestyle.